nexussays/jekyll-asset-pipeline/README.md

 The above file will first run the highest-priority Converter that matches the `scss` extension, followed by the highest-priority Converter that matches the `css` extension.
 (If you don't have any additional converters other than what is part of this project, then the SASS converter runs and then the CSS minifier runs)

+### Custom Converters

+Converters are regular [Jekyll Converters](http://jekyllrb.com/docs/plugins/#converters), with the one change that they will run on *everything in your assets folder*, regardless of whether or not they have YAML front-matter.

+If you write a new converter, send a pull request so we can add it to the core project!

 ### Bundling